 National Copper and Smelting relocated to Huntsville, Alabama in 1982.
 4

-The National Copper and Smelting property was reused by Woodhill Supply, a distributor of HVAC, PVF and plumbing supplies.
+The National Copper and Smelting property was reused by Woodhill Supply, a distributor of HVAC, PVF, and plumbing supplies.
 8 A piece of the building was used by the American Heart Association to store boxes of rubber ducks, which were used for an annual race down the Cuyahoga River.

-Citing the escalating costs of maintenance on the property and the lack of room for trucks to move within the property and through the neighbourhood’s one-way streets, Woodhill Supply relocated to South Marginal Road near East 55th Street in 2010.
+Citing the escalating costs of maintenance on the property and the lack of room for trucks to move within the property and through the neighborhood’s one-way streets, Woodhill Supply relocated to South Marginal Road near East 55th Street in 2010.
 8

 In mid-2014, Visconsi Companies announced that it had a purchase contract for the abandoned Woodhill Supply site and was proposing to construct 150 apartments once the buildings were demolished.
 8